mlrun/mlrun/docs/serving/custom-model-serving-class.md

 ## Model monitoring

 Model activities can be tracked into a real-time stream and time-series DB.
-The monitoring data is used to create real-time dashboards, track model accuracy, detect drift, and analyze performance.
+The monitoring data is used to create real-time dashboards, detect drift, and analyze performance.

 To monitor a deployed model, apply `set_tracking()` on your serving function and specify the function spec attributes: